Meet our extensive team of industry professionals

 Jonathan is originally from South Africa, where he did an internship working on a variety of civil and structural projects while completing his civil engineering degree.
 He has worked in New Zealand since 2002, and joined EDC in 2006.

 Jonathan has both civil and structural contracting experience and has worked on projects for residential subdivisions, pipeline installations, road construction and upgrades, and a sanitary sewer treatment plant for a town of 10,000 people.

 His areas of civil expertise include roading, pipelines, pump stations, stormwater modelling in accordance with ARC TP108, and stormwater treatment in accordance with TP10.
 His structural capabilities cover residential dwellings including masonry and timber retaining walls, beams, pipeline bridging, bracing, and bridge design.

-Jonathan is married and has one child.
 In his free time, he heads to the coast looking for the perfect conditions for himself – and his surf board.

 BE Civil (Hons) CPEng MIPENZ, NZGS